wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-storage.md

 	ms.date="07/02/2015"
 	wacn.date=""/>

-# Create a PHP web app in Azure Websites using Azure Storage
+# Create a PHP web site in Azure Websites using Azure Storage

-This tutorial shows you how to create a PHP web app in [Azure Websites](/documentation/services/web-sites/) and use the Azure Tables storage service in the back-end.
+This tutorial shows you how to create a PHP web site in [Azure Websites](/documentation/services/web-sites/) and use the Azure Tables storage service in the back-end.
 This tutorial assumes you have [PHP][install-php] and a web server installed on your computer.
 The instructions in this tutorial can be followed on any operating system, including Windows, Mac, and  Linux.
-Upon completing this guide, you will have a PHP web app running in Azure and accessing the Table storage service.
+Upon completing this guide, you will have a PHP web site running in Azure and accessing the Table storage service.

 You will learn:

 * How to install the Azure client libraries and include them into your application.
 * How to use the client libraries for creating tables, and for creating, querying and deleting table entities.
 * How to create an Azure Storage Account and set up your application to use it.
-* How to create an Azure web app and deploy to it using Git
+* How to create an Azure web site and deploy to it using Git

-You will build a simple Tasklist web application in PHP.
+You will build a simple Tasklist web site in PHP.
 A screenshot of the completed application is below:

-![Azure PHP web app][ws-storage-app]
+![Azure PHP web site][ws-storage-app]

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]